protocol/launchpad/docs/protocol-labs-network/what-is-pl.md

 This deck shows a quick overview of the major principles of Protocol Labs
 {% endembed %}

+## Protocol Labs Main Projects
+* [IPFS](https://ipfs.io/) Was the original core project in the PLN, from which the other projects and technologies have grown from.

+* [Filecoin](https://filecoin.io/) is the incentivization structure

+libp2p

+Testground

+IPLD

+Multiformats

+SourceCred

+ProtoSchool

+drand

+## The Stack

 ## Background, Work, & Business Model

 _This is an_ [_annotated version of a blog_](https://protocol.ai/blog/protocol-labs-creating-new-networks/)